 Do you want to see turtles come ashore for egg-laying?
 Or witness the eggs hatching and tiny turtle hatchlings' subsequent mass exodus to the sea?
 Then head for either Pulau Durai or Pulau Pahat around the months of May to August.
 Don't forget your camera.

 When it comes to scubadiving, it goes without saying that Anambas is a true scubadiving heaven.
 On clear days in particular, divers can expect a visibility of 30 meters or more.
 And you'll be completely in awe of the wealth of pristine fields of coral that often extend as far as the eye can see...
 Want to know the best spots to dive?
 Send me a quick email below.

 By the way, if it's wreck diving you prefer, then you can dive to your heart's content at Igara or Seven Skies, both renown scuba locations, for those keen to see big marine life, as well as those interested in macro.

-Now, if you're an sport-fishing aficionado, then FYI, the waters around the Anambas Archipelago are without doubt productive.
+Now, if you're a sport-fishing aficionado, then FYI, the waters around the Anambas Archipelago are without doubt productive.
 Once you're out on a fishing sortie, you'll see schools of hunting tuna around your vessel constantly.
 "Nervous water" galore.
-These voracious predatory fish seem to be on te hunt for baitfish without end.
+These voracious predatory fish seem to be on the prowl for baitfish without end.
 They don't grow all that big here, about 30-40 cm at most, but they battle to the bitter end.

 Often, the feeding chaos also includes diving sea birds, as well as other predatory fish, such as barracuda, mackerel and even sailfish.
 Other commonly caught fish here include GT, red snapper, trevally and grouper.
 By the way, if you enjoy calamari, squid are plentiful here too.